+Choose the infrastructure to be evaluated for changing climate vulnerability.
 Infrastructure assets in the Town of Aurora, Ontario.
+Provide a general description of the infrastructure.
 The scope of this study includes bridges & culverts, buildings, parks, the road network, sanitary network, storm water services, and the water network within the Town of Aurora, Ontario.
 The Town owns and operates some infrastructure services which are integrated with infrastructure systems owned by other parties including York Region and the Province of Ontario.
 Third party assets are excluded from this assessment.
-The Town of Aurora owns and operates the following infrastructure systems within the municipal boundaries: Municipal roads, bridges, culverts, and walkways; Municipal government, protection, recreation, and cultural services facilities; Municipal transportation services and related infrastructure; - Parks; Drinking water and sanitary water distribution and pumping systems; and - Stormwater infrastructure.
-Asset Database Listing, 2018.
-Draft 2018 Asset Management Plan.
+The Town of Aurora owns and operates the following infrastructure systems within the municipal boundaries: Municipal roads, bridges, culverts, and walkways; Municipal government, protection, recreation, and cultural services facilities; Municipal transportation services and related infrastructure; - Parks; Drinking water and sanitary water distribution and pumping systems; and Stormwater infrastructure.
+Reference additional Asset Database Listing, received 2021. background and detailed information sources.
+Asset Management Plan, 2021.
 Aurora Classification Structure Review V4, (no date).